molily/testing-angular/end-to-end-testing.md

 In the project directory, you will find a sub-directory called `cypress`.
 It contains:

 - A `tsconfig.json` configuration for all TypeScript files in the directory,
-- an `integration` directory for the end-to-end tests.
+- an `integration` directory for the end-to-end tests,
 - a `support` directory for custom commands,
 - a `plugin` directory for Cypress plugins,
 - a `fixtures` directory for test data.